- 3 Rods max per person.

 - Please keep noise to a minimum so respecting the local neighbourhood.

 - Barbless or Micro barb only

-- Marking or stealing of fish will be reported immediately to the local police and if caught you will have to deal with the French justice system, you will also be removed from the lake property without recourse
+- Marking or the theft of fish will be reported immediately to the police and you will have to deal with the French Justice System.
+You and your party will also be immediately removed from the property with no recourse

-If you are not happy with these please do not book with us.
+If you are not happy with these rules, please do not book with us

 The welfare of our carp is paramount